-The theme of the 1991 Walk for Israel, held on Sunday, June 2, was "Operation Exodus: The Journey Home."
+The theme of the 1991 Walk for Israel, which was held on Sunday, 2 June, was "Operation Exodus: The Journey Home."
 This corresponded to UJA Federation's campaign that year.
-The goal of the Walk was to raise enough money for 500 Russian Jews (two planeloads) to make Aliyah to Israel.
-Each of the eight checkpoints portrayed a different theme or "step" to freedom: "invitation to freedom," "permission to freedom," "flight to freedom," etc. Great effort was made to expand recruitment from the traditional children who participated, to reach parents and other adults from UJA's divisions.
+The goal of the walk was to raise enough money for five hundred Russian Jews (two planeloads) to make aliyah to Israel.
+Each of the eight checkpoints portrayed a different theme or "step" to freedom: "invitation to freedom," "permission to freedom," "flight to freedom," etc. Great effort was made to expand recruitment from the traditional children who participated to reach parents and other adults from UJA's divisions.
 The chairs of the Walk were David William Brown and David Engel, and the UJA staff coordinator was Avrum Rosensweig.
-Sponsors included Shopper's Drug Mart, Spring Valley spring water, Beatrice Foods, and Meadowvale Security.
-There were 8500 participants this year, but only 2700 of these collected any sponsors, a fact that highlights a longstanding problem facing the Walk Committee.
-After the event, expenditures were estimated at $23,000 and revenue (from the Festival) at $14,000.
+Sponsors included Shopper's Drug Mart, Spring Valley Spring Water, Beatrice Foods, and Meadowvale Security.
+There were 8,500 participants this year, but only 2,700 of these collected any sponsors, a fact that highlights a longstanding problem facing the Walk Committee.
+After the event, expenditures were estimated at $23,000 and revenue (from the festival) at $14,000.
 The difference was made up by UJA.

-The Festival in 1991 was called "The Journey Home: Sharing Our Ethnicity" and it focussed on the multi-culturalism in the Toronto Jewish community.
-This year, the Festival was re-visioned as a family picnic type of event rather than the expansive carnival atmosphere of previous years.
-The staff coordinator of the Festival was Mark Freedman, and the lay chairs were Judy Engel and Judy Shulman.
-The Festival included arts and crafts, puppets, storytellers, games, pony rides and a petting zoo.
-There was also a varied line-up of performers and musicians, and an "Israeli cafe" food experience.
+The festival in 1991 was called "The Journey Home: Sharing Our Ethnicity," and it focused on the multiculturalism in the Toronto Jewish community.
+This year, the festival was reenvisioned as a family-picnic type of event rather than the expansive carnival atmosphere of previous years.
+The staff coordinator of the festival was Mark Freedman, and the lay chairs were Judy Engel and Judy Shulman.
+The festival included arts and crafts, puppets, storytellers, games, pony rides, and a petting zoo.
+There was also a varied line-up of performers and musicians and an "Israeli café" food experience.

 Scope and Content